franklinsch/driverlesscarsimulations/README.md

     node backend/insert-dummy-data.js

+The MongoDB data will be stored in the folder `webserver/backend/data/db`, so make sure that it is writable.

 If you want to use our sample algorithm, you also need to install the python dependencies by executing the following command within the `sample_algorithms` directory:

     python3 setup.py install

 ## Usage

+First, start up ``mongod`` and load the database:

+    mongod --dbpath webserver/backend/data/db

+In order to start the webserver, run the following command within the `webserver` directory:

+    npm run dev

+If you want to attach our sample algorithm to a simulation, make sure that it is marked active in the frontend, and then run the following command within the `sample_algorithms` directory:

+    python3 non_colliding.py

+You should then start seeing your specified objects like cars on the map in the frontend.